 Margin lending is defined as lending for the purchase of shares against the market value of shares pledged, typically, the borrower of such lending is obliged to ensure, and the lending institution to monitor, that the amount of the loan would not exceed a predetermined ratio of the market value of the collateral pledged.
 In cases where a margin loan is secured partly by shares and partly by other securities, then only that part of the loan in excess of the value of the other securities should be reported as margin lending.
 For example, in respect of a loan of 10 which is secured by shares and other securities valued at 10 and 6 respectively, 4 being the part of the loan in excess of the value of other securities should be reported as margin lending.
 The remaining loan of 6 should be reported under item H3b or H4b, as the case may be.
-Loans for subscribing initial public offerings should be reported under items H3a and/or H4a, as the case may be.
+Loans for subscribing for new shares in initial public offerings (IPOs) should be included under items H3a and/or H4a, as the case may be.
+In addition, a breakdown of the amount of such loans included in items H3a and/or H4a should be reported under Note (2)(a).
 Non-stockbroking companies refer to companies other than investment companies.